 The remaining funds can be slightly more difficult to calculate.
 If our original budget is still viable – i.e. we have not had to re-baseline our schedule or budget – then the funds remaining are calculated by subtracting the Actual Cost from the original budget (BAC – AC).
 However, if a new budget (or EAC – Estimate at Completion) is being used, then you should use this in calculating the funds remaining (EAC – AC).

 While tracking the project, Project Managers like to see their cost and schedule performance indices at 1 or above.
-A CPI (Cost Performance Index) below 1 means that we are over-budget; an SPI (Schedule Performance Index) below 1 means we are behind schedule.
+A CPI (Cost Performance Index) below 1 means that we are over budget; an SPI (Schedule Performance Index) below 1 means we are behind schedule.
 In contrast, Project Managers want to see the TCPI at or below one.
-If the TCPI is above one, we basically have more work to do than we have budget for.
+If the TCPI is above one, we basically have more work to do than we have budgeted for.